doctrine/dbal/UPGRADE.md

 2. The following keys of the above `$parameters` parameter are no longer optional: `primary`, `indexes`, `uniqueConstraints`, `foreignKeys`.

+Additionally, the column names of the primary key index are no longer deduplicated.

 ## BC BREAK: Changes in `Index` behavior

 The following `Index` usage scenarios are no longer supported: